 - A. Players are highly encouraged not to answer a tossup question before being recognized by the spotter.
-A player who signals first and and answers a question correctly before being verbally recognized by the spotter, will not be disqualified.
-However, a player who has not signaled first and blurts out an answer will be penalized by having their team disqualified for that question. - B. If a player signals but someone on another team answers first and without being recognized, the other team is disqualified from that question and the player who signaled may answer the question after being recognized. - C. If a player signals but someone else on their OWN team answers without being recognized, that team will be disqualified from that question.
+A player who signals first and answers a question correctly before being verbally recognized by the spotter will not be disqualified.
+However, a player who has not signaled first and blurts out an answer will be penalized by having their team disqualified for that question. - B. If a player signals but someone on another team answers first and without being recognized, the other team is disqualified from that question, and the player who signaled may answer the question after being recognized. - C. If a player signals but someone else on their OWN team answers without being recognized, that team will be disqualified from that question.
 Other teams may still signal and answer when recognized. - D. Any word or part of a word that a player utters and a moderator hears may be construed as being part of an answer.
 For example, a toss-up is read and player B1 buzzes in to answer.
-However, before B1 has a chance to begin answering, player A2 starts talking and says, "Um..."
-The moderator has legitimate discretion to disqualify team A for that question.
+However, before B1 has a chance to begin answering, player A2 starts talking and says, "Herc..."
+The moderator will disqualify team A for that question.
 All players on all teams are encouraged to remain entirely quiet during the toss-up questions until recognized.
-The exception to this is rule 8 (above). - E. If a player signals accidentally after the moderator has begun reading the question, the player must give an answer when recognized.
-If the accidental signal is made before the moderator has begun the actual question, a warning will be given to the player on the first instance; any subsequent occurrences of this nature will result in the player being required to give an official answer to the question, even when the signal is made before the question has begun.
+The exception to this is rule 8 (above).
+Utterances such as "um..." are not considered part of an answer for purposes of this rule, and the moderator has discretion to determine this.

-- F. Consultation (see next section) will result in disqualification from a toss-up. - G. See rule 5E above.
+- E. If a player signals accidentally after the moderator has begun reading the question, the player must give an answer when recognized.
+If the accidental signal is made before the moderator has begun the actual question (e.g. after only saying "Tossup 10"), a warning will be given to the player on the first instance; any subsequent occurrences of this nature will result in the player being required to give an official answer to the question, even when the signal is made before the question has begun. - F. Consultation (see next section) will result in disqualification from a toss-up. - G. See rule 5E above.